||Academic Skills Development

 Academic Skills Department of CSI

-The Academic Skills Program is located in the Academic Development Center on the second floor of the Gerald R. Meyerhoeffer building (above the CSI library).
+The Academic Skills Program is located in the Student Success Center on the second floor of the Gerald R. Meyerhoeffer building (above the CSI library).
 The center houses programs to enhance skills for personal and academic growth.

 Academic Skills Department provides preparatory and college classes in the areas of reading, spelling, vocabulary, grammar, writing, math, and English as a Second Language.
 Placement in classes is determined by COMPASS assessment.
 These classes are also available for students who have individual interests or wish to brush up on skills for better college success.